avniproject/avni-webapp/public/documentation/sideBarDocumentation/OrganisationDetail.md

 **Please note that DELETE ALL DATA action is irreversible, so choose the options very carefully**

-You can also enable `save draft` and `approval workflow` features from here.
+Several organisation-wide changes can be enabled from here.

+`Approval Workflow`: Enabling this will allow you to approve/reject all the forms filled by the field users.
+You'll need to create a [custom dashboard](#/appdesigner/dashboard) and also adjust the [privileges](#/admin/userGroups) accordingly.

-`save draft`: Enabling this feature will enable saving the registration form automatically on every press of next button.
+`Draft Save`: Enabling this feature will enable saving the registration form automatically on every press of next button.
 All the drafts are available on the register page.

-`approval workflow`: Enabling this will allow you to approve/reject all the forms filled by the field users.
-You'll need to create a [custom dashboard](#/appdesigner/dashboard) and also adjust the [privileges](#/admin/userGroups) accordingly.
+`Enable Messaging`: Enabling this will introduce the capability of sending messages through Whatsapp.
+Remember that there is more configuration required for this integration to work.